zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/11-sinhala-google.md

 That is, how it happened.

 [APZ 46.2] (# apz46.2) # apz46.2 .ref .apz} "They are born of any wisdom
-What is Munihuya? ”Means the Eightfold Path or the Pentateuch.
+What is Munihuya?
+"Means the Eightfold Path or the Pentateuch.
 To those who are present, to those who come, to say that they are silent, or to declare.

 [APZ 46.3] (# apz46.3) # apz46.3 .ref .apz} "or hard living